LambosLeague/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit the script implores "ls" to itemize contain of a particular dir

-2-bring-me-home This script uses cd ~ the "~" specifies for home directory on linux
+2-bring-me-home This script uses cd ~ the "~" specifies for home directory on linux.
+This has to be executed with "source" keyword. e.g source ./2-bring_me_home

+3-list-files.
+The helps with the details of a file. such read, write and execute permission and the group/user/others they belong to time and date of when the foile or folder is created.

+4